-There was quite a bit of cross-over between groups.
-In the induction group, 66% of women were induced, and 34% went into labor on their own before the induction.
-In the monitoring group, 33% were induced and 67% went into labor on their own.
-The findings on C-section rates differ, depending on what numbers you look at.
-You can look at the two original groups—the women randomly assigned to induction and the women assigned to fetal monitoring—regardless of the cross-over that eventually happened between the groups.
-Or you can look at the breakdown of what actually happened to the women in the two groups.
-In other words, what happened to the women who were actually induced or actually went into spontaneous labor?
+You can look at the outcomes for the two original groups—the people randomly assigned to induction and those assigned to fetal monitoring—or you can look at the breakdown of what actually happened to the people in the two groups.
+In other words, what happened to the people who were actually induced or actually went into spontaneous labor?

 What happened in the original, randomly assigned groups?

-If you look at what happened in the two original groups (random assignment to induction and monitoring groups), the overall C-section rate was lower in the induction group (21.2% vs. 24.5%), even after taking into account whether this was the mother’s first baby, her age, cervical dilation at the time of study entry, and race.
-There was also a lower rate of C-sections for fetal distress in the induction group vs. the monitoring group (5.7% vs. 8.3%).
+If you look at what happened in the two original groups (random assignment to elective induction and expectant management groups), the overall Cesarean rate was lower in the elective induction group (21.2% versus 24.5%), even after taking into account whether this was the mother’s first baby, her age, and cervical dilation at the time of study entry.

-But what happened to women who were actually induced or actually went into labor on their own?
+But what happened to people who were actually induced or actually went into labor on their own?

-So, if you break down those two groups—the induction and fetal monitoring groups—and look at what happened in the women who were actually induced, or who actually went into spontaneous labor, this is what you will see (Hannah et al. 1996):
+If instead of considering the results according to how participants were assigned—to the elective induction and or expectant management groups—you look at what actually happened to the people who were induced or who actually went into spontaneous labor, this is what you will see (Hannah et al., 1996):

 So what do these numbers mean?